yamin-shihab/study-notes/grade-8/science.md

 + On average, 1000 grams of seawater contains 35 grams of dissolved salt (35 parts per thousand or PPT).
     + Salinity is the measure of the amount of salts dissolved in a liquid.
     + An ocean's salts mostly came from rocks on lands, as their salts were carried over to the ocean.
-    + Seawater salts can also come from volcano eruptions. (sulphur and chlorine)
+    + Seawater salts can also come from volcano eruptions. (sulfur and chlorine)
     + Fresh water also has salts.
 It's just that ocean water has 16,000 times as much.
 + Light only penetrates through about 100 meters of the ocean, so most marine organisms are found in the top 180 meters.
 + The terrain of the sea floor and ocean basin is somewhat similar to the terrain on land.